khowling/kh-blog/blog/2023-12-16-everything-changed/index.md

 I look into recent release of React to iterate my stack with the latest guidance from Facebook, the last big update was hooks, and I loved them, no more classes!

 :::tip
 Im a fan of the OSS team at Facebook, I see so much great tech coming from them.
-I started using client frameworks with Angular1.x, as I thought you can rely on google for webdev, oh my god, what a mess, I spent 80% of the time understand the framework, and 20% building my app, then the Angular1 ->2.
+I started using client frameworks with Angular1.x back in the day, as I thought you can rely on google for webdev, oh my god, what a mess, I spent 80% of the time understand the framework, and 20% building my app, then the Angular1 ->2, ugh.
 I haven't used any google OSS projects since (aside from Kubernetes now in CNCF)
 :::

 **Everything has changed!**  `create-react-app` is no longer recommended, looks like everyone is using **[Vite](https://vitejs.dev/)** for SPAs, and also React is changing from a client side framework to a server side framework